 The Importance of Language in Discussing Addiction

 When discussing addiction with a loved one, it is important to remember that they are suffering from a disease the same way one suffers from illnesses like asthma or diabetes.
-Some doubt its classification as a disease, but closer examination proves otherwise.
+Some doubt its classification as a disease, but a closer examination proves otherwise.
 By definition, a disease is a condition that impairs normal functioning and manifests in distinguishing signs and symptoms.
 Just like other chronic diseases, addiction is incurable and a lifelong journey, but can be managed with proper treatment.

 Addiction takes a toll on an individual by chemically altering brain patterns to create an urge to use.
 The brain’s reward system is difficult to restore once it has been altered, even if the changes were brought on by prescribed medication.
 These urges are so powerful that addiction has become a worldwide humanitarian crisis, and it affects people from all walks of life.
 According to the National Survey on Drug Use and Health (NSDUH), 19.7 million American adults battle a substance use disorder every year.

-It can be easy to feel helpless when faced with such an epidemic, but if a loved one is suffering with addiction, even small efforts can make a big difference.
+It can be easy to feel helpless when faced with such an epidemic, but if a loved one is suffering from addiction, even small efforts can make a big difference.
 For one, using caring language when discussing the disease can help break the stigma.
 It can also empower your loved one to speak up, which will make them more likely to find quality treatment.
 Be sure to recognize that they are suffering from a disease and avoid using demeaning language when talking with them.
 Shame and stigma are major reasons that substance users do not seek help, so it is important to open a dialogue that fosters understanding rather than judgment.

 A Source of Compassion for Patients Struggling with Addiction in Georgia